Colorado County and Municipal Law

 As of 2014, the state lawsuit against Longmont – the first time the state itself (as opposed to industry) has sued a municipality over its oil and gas regulations – is proceeding to trial.
 Four other communities in the Front Range voted to ban or restrict oil and gas activities in November of 2013.
 Roughly twelve citizen initiatives are in the process of moving to the November, 2014 statewide ballot.
 The majority of these would increase the ability of local governments to regulate oil and gas without the threat of state preemption.

 Local control of oil and gas development is currently a legal and political battleground with many other states looking to Colorado for leadership.
+For a case study local government regulation in Colorado, see Local Government Fracking Regulations: A Colorado Case Study.

 TYPES OF LOCAL GOVERNMENTS